2014 United States House of Representatives elections in Illinois

-The 2014 United States House of Representatives elections in Illinois were held on Tuesday, November 4, 2014 to elect the 18 U.S. representatives from the state of Illinois, one from each of the state's 18 congressional districts.
+The 2014 United States House of Representatives elections in Illinois were held on Tuesday, November 4, 2014, to elect the 18 U.S. representatives from the state of Illinois, one from each of the state's 18 congressional districts.
 The elections coincided with the elections of other federal and state offices, including Governor of Illinois and United States Senate.
 The GOP gained two seats in this election, one in the 10th district with the election of Bob Dold in a rematch with incumbent Brad Schneider, and one in the 12th district with the election of Mike Bost over incumbent William Enyart.
-The gains narrowed the Democrat margin to 10-8 in the delegation.
+The gains narrowed the Democratic margin to 10–8 in the delegation.

-Overview
+Statewide

+By district

 Results of the 2014 United States House of Representatives elections in Illinois by district:

 District 1

 The 1st district included a portion of Chicago as well as all or parts of the nearby suburbs of Alsip, Crestwood, Oak Forest, Tinley Park, Frankfort, Mokena and Elwood.
-The incumbent is Democrat Bobby Rush, who had represented the district since 1993.
+Incumbent Democrat Bobby Rush, who had represented the district since 1993, ran for re-election.
 He was re-elected with 74% of the vote in 2012 and the district had a PVI of D+28.